rpiontik/ThingJS-template/README.md

 # Overview
-The template project of ThingsJS open source IoT platform.
+The template project of ThingsJS.

+ThingsJS is open source IoT platform.
+Mission of the platform - provide opportunity to make complex IoT projects by community.

 # Requires
 * ESP-IDF version: release/v4.0